 So… you are sneaky.
 You have some precious data you want to keep hidden.
 Or your not so sneaky and just have some word documents that no one else should really see – for privacy or security or other reasons.
 Well it might be a good idea to use the encryption built into Office 2007.

-The encryption in Word, Excel, and PowerPoint 2007 basically turns your files into a mess that no one can read… unless they have the password.
-In fact unless you get the password right, there is no chance you can even open the file.
+The encryption in Word, sickness Excel, viagra buy and PowerPoint 2007 basically turns your files into a mess that no one can read… unless they have the password.
+In fact unless you get the password right, visit this there is no chance you can even open the file.

 Before I let you know how to do it, I will quickly let you know about how strong this encryption really is.
 In Office 2007 they use something called AES (Advanced Encryption Standard) with a 128-bit key and SHA-1 hashing.
 That probably sounds like a mouthful for most people, but let me put it into perspective.
 This level of protection can be used to encrypt classified information up to the SECRET level in the US Government.
 If it is that good, chances are your data will be safe (that is if you remember the password!)